OfficeDev/open-xml-docs/docs/working-with-animation.md

 # Working with animation (Open XML SDK)

-This topic discusses the Open XML SDK 2.5 for Office <span sdata="cer" target="T:DocumentFormat.OpenXml.Presentation.Animate">**Animate** class and how it relates to the Open XML File Format PresentationML schema.
+This topic discusses the Open XML SDK 2.5 for Office **Animate** class and how it relates to the Open XML File Format PresentationML schema.
 For more information about the overall structure of the parts and elements that make up a PresentationML document, see [Structure of a PresentationML Document](structure-of-a-presentationml-document.md).

 ## Animation in PresentationML

 The [ISO/IEC 29500](https://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=51463) specification describes the Animation section of the Open XML PresentationML framework as follows:

 The Animation section of the PresentationML framework stores the movement and related information of objects.
 This schema is loosely based on the syntax and concepts from the Synchronized Multimedia Integration Language (SMIL), a W3C Recommendation for describing multimedia presentations using XML.
 The schema describes all the animations effects that reside on a slide and also the animation that occurs when going from slide to slide (slide transition).
 Animations on a slide are inherently time-based and consist of an animation effects on an object or text.
 Slide transitions however do not follow this concept and always appear before any animation on a slide.
 All elements described in this schema are contained within the slide XML file.
 More specifically they are in the \<transition\> and the \<timing\> element as shown below:

 ```xml
 <p:sld>